 However, due to the distance, you might find that some drivers are unwilling to accept the fare (since they won’t be able to find a return fare).
 If you prefer to travel in a licensed cab, you can ask your hotel/Airbnb host to organise a trusted driver for you.

 Valladolid is one of several Mexican towns that has been designated a “pueblo magico“.
 These are settlements that have a distinctly special culture, gastronomy, or architecture and when a place is designated as such, it is usually a good indication that it is worth visiting.

 Valladolid may be small but it is charming.
 It was relatively off the beaten path until recently when travellers basing themselves in Cancun and wider Quintana Roo started stopping here overnight en route to visiting Chichen Itza.

 The city dates back to 1543 and was developed by the descendants of Spanish Conquistadors.
 It was originally built close to a lagoon but then relocated inland, to its current location on the site of a Maya town.

 This led to several violent clashes and fights between the Spanish and the Maya that would last for centuries.
 Modern-day Valladolid is sleepy and tranquil which is a stark contrast to its violent beginnings.

-However, the journey is a little long (more on that below) and it may be more comfortable to opt to stay here overnight.
+Spending at least one night here is a good idea.
 You can find many great hotels and Airbnbs around the central square in Valladolid for as little as $30 a night.

-- Visit the colorful Convent San Bernardino – one of the oldest convents in the Yucatan
+- Visit the colourful Convent San Bernardino – one of the oldest convents in the Yucatan

 - Swim in the clear waters of nearby cenotes